Authentication

 You can implement this manually when required (eg. when storing private key in a TPM module) or use the Spacetime provided Auth libraries when these fits your requirements.

-Using nbictl CLI tool
+Using nbictl tool

 Once nbictl is configured, you can verify access to the Spacetime APIs by creating a request as follows: